 - 2 tablespoons grapeseed oil

-- 3 ½ cups (24 ounces) Dutch yellow baby potatoes, quartered (or potatoes of choice)
+- 3 ½ cups quartered Dutch yellow baby potatoes (substitute with potato of choice)

 - 1 tablespoon smoked paprika

 - Salt and pepper

 - 1 cup mini heirloom or cherry tomatoes

 - 2 tablespoons pumpkin seeds

 - Fresh parsley (optional)